 Manufacturing Engineering

-A manufacturing engineer or engineering technician works to implement process improvements that improve part quality, reduce cycle time and decrease cost of manufactured goods.
-Manufacturing engineering positions are found in a broad spectrum of industries, including aerospace, automotive, agriculture, and sporting goods.
+A manufacturing engineer works to implement process improvements that improve part quality, reduce cycle time, and decrease the cost of manufactured goods.
+Manufacturing engineering positions are in various industries, including aerospace, automotive, agriculture, and sporting goods.

 Engineering Technician

 An engineering technician uses applied mathematics and science tools to assist engineers with designing products and improving manufacturing methods used in their creation.
-Job duties vary depending on the specific industry in with the engineering technician is employed.
+Job duties vary depending on the industry in which the engineering technician is employed.

-If you want to get a taste for Engineering Technology, start with one of the following major-specific courses:
+If you are interested in Engineering Technology, start with one of the following major-specific courses

 Related Majors